nsg-ethz/p4-learning/exercises/README.md

 # Exercises

-In this page, you find the [Advanced Topics in Communication Networks 2019](https://adv-net.ethz.ch/2019) exercises.
+In this page, you find the [Advanced Topics in Communication Networks](https://adv-net.ethz.ch/) exercises from the last three years.
 Before running the exercises make sure you have all the required software installed in your machine or VM.
 For more information see [here](../README.md#required-software).

 ## Exercises